-Communicating using Instant Messaging (e.g. Snapchat, Whatsapp, Instagram) Instant messaging should be kept to an absolute minimum.
+Communicating using Instant Messaging (e.g. Snapchat, WhatsApp, Instagram)

+Instant messaging should be kept to an absolute minimum.
 Workers should save significant conversations and keep a log stating with whom and when they communicated.

-Mobile Phones
+This applies to communication both with children, young people and with adults at risk.
+Instant messaging should not be the primary means of communication between workers and those they are supporting.

-Workers need to take care in using mobile phones to communicate with young people:
+Mobile Phones Workers need to take care in using mobile phones to communicate with young people: